 Step 4: Separate Breast Section from Back

 Pretty easy so far, right?
 Well, this is a little harder, but not by much.

-I find it easiest to just stand the breast and back portion up again and use the knife to cut down through the two.
+To separate the breasts from the back, it's easiest to stand the breast and back portion up on the neck end and use your knife to cut down through the two.

 Just cut down as far as you can, I never try to go all the way through here- it just doesn't work for me very well.